 Dear God: Please don’t make my death something that will feature my mother breaking down in public.
 I can’t imagine a more troubling thing to weigh on my soul than to have my mother share her grief with the world.
 I ask you for this, Lord, as I know common decency is not something you find in journalism anymore and “self-restraint” can never weigh up to the money that exploitative photos are sure to bring in.
 Shame on you, Tribune.

-My sympathies go out to this good family in their hour of sorrow.
 As a sidenote: I am usually a fan of the Trib’s journalistic efforts–but not today.
 This picture showing the unbearable grief of this poor mother is heart-wrenching and uncalled for.
 Best that this photo be left out of the public’s eye and these good people grieve in privacy.